romabulani/learnbot/README.md

 ## Deployment

 The app is deployed on Vercel.
-You can try it out at: Live Demo
+You can try it out at: [https://learnbot-js.vercel.app/](https://learnbot-js.vercel.app/)

 ---
 ## Known Issues